< Home

 Methods:

-Study design Observational clinical retrospective study.
+Study design: Observational clinical retrospective study.

-Animal population Twenty-nine client-owned dogs surgically treated for infiltrative lipoma.
+Animal population: Twenty-nine client-owned dogs surgically treated for infiltrative lipoma.

 Results:

-Infiltrative lipomas were most commonly located in the pelvic limb (12/29; 41.3%) predominantly within the thigh (10/29; 34.5%).
-Computed tomography (CT) provided the highest rate of diagnosis (100%), compared to biopsy (60%) and aspiration cytology (0%).
-Recurrence was reported in 9/13 (69.2%) debulk, 1/9 (11%) compartmental and 0/1 radical excision; recurrence was significantly less likely with compartmental excision compared to debulking (p=0.011; OR 18.0; 95% CI 1.65-196.31).
-Performing a debulking surgery prior to compartmental excision did not affect the likelihood of recurrence, (p=0.39).
-Median time to representation for recurrence following debulk was 342 days (range 187-995).
+Most infiltrative lipomas were in the pelvic limbs (12/29; 41.3%), predominantly in the thigh (10/29; 34.5%).
+Computed tomography provided the highest diagnosis rate (100%), followed by biopsy (60%) and aspiration cytology (0%).
+Recurrence was reported in 9/13 (69.2%) after debulking, 1/9 (11%) after compartmental excision, and 0/1 after radical excision.
+Recurrence was significantly less likely with compartmental excision than debulking (P=0.011; OR 18.0; 95% CI 1.65–196.31).
+Debulking surgery before compartmental excision did not affect the likelihood of recurrence (P=0.39).
+The median time to recurrence following debulking was 342 (range 187–995) days.

 Conclusions: